CelliesProjects/ESP32_VS1053_Stream/README.md

 ```c++
 void audio_eof_stream(const char* info)
 ```
-Returns the eof url or path.<br>Also called if a stream or file times out/errors.
+Returns the eof url or path.
+Also called if a stream or file times out/errors.

-You can use this function for coding a playlist.<br>Use `connecttohost()` or `connecttofile()` inside this function to start the next item.
+You can use this function for coding a playlist.
+Use `connecttohost()` or `connecttofile()` inside this function to start the next item.
 ## License

 MIT License